wayne-monical/subway_analysis/subway_analysis.md

 ```

 We see here that `entry`, `exit_only`, and `vending` are character
-vectors, and `ada` is a logical vector
+vectors, and `ada` is a logical vector.

 ``` r
 logical_vars = c('entry', 'exit_only', 'vending', 'ada')